5 Ways to Show Off Your Customer Reviews for Local Business

 It’s a great way to show existing customers that they’ve made the right choice and can go a long way in customer retention and referrals.

 Reviews and testimonials themselves are important.
 But it’s where you display them that brings the real value.
+All to often people keep them hidden, somehow like they’d be showing off if they brought them to the fore.

 Displaying them in the places mentioned above will definitely shine a positive light on your business, increase conversions, and help you generate more sales.